arosenkranz/scenarios/ui-component-docs/step2.md

 git checkout step-3
 `{{execute interrupt}}

-In the next step, we'll use the Prop Types library to set expected prop data and provide default prop values for our component and support the developer's experience using the component.
+In the next step, we'll use the PropTypes library to set expected prop data and provide default prop values for our component and support the developer's experience using the component.